 - 5. Place your heater as close to a vent or chimney as possible.
 Your hot water lines should be kept short to save energy.
 It is always best to have hot water lines insulated. - 6.
 Having a floor drain or sink nearby is handy in case you need to drain water from your heater. - 7.
 Place the heater in a location where water leaks will do NO DAMAGE to adjacent areas or lower floors.
-CONTROLLED ENERGY CORP IS NOT RESPONSIBLE FOR WATER DAM-AGE.
+CONTROLLED ENERGY CORP IS NOT RESPONSIBLE FOR WATER DAMAGE.

-7. This heater is not approved for closet installation.
-For alcove installation, maintain the following minimum clearances from all construction for servicing and proper operations:
+8. For alcove installation, maintain the following minimum clearances from all construction for servicing and proper operations:

-Alcove
+Alcove Closet

-- A. Top 12 inches
+A. Top 6 inches 12 inches

-- B. Front OPEN
+B. Front OPEN 6 inches

-- C. Back 0 inches
+C. Back 0 inches 0 inches

-- D. Sides 1 inch (Left side 6" for service)
+D. Sides 1 inch 1 inch

+(Left side 6 " for service)

-- E. Floor 12 inches
+E. Floor 6 inches 12 inches

-- F. Flue 6 inches (single wall only)
+F. Flue 6 inches 6 inches

+(single wall only)

-Do not install over floor covering which is combustible, such as carpet.
+^{}Do not install over floor covering which is combustible, such as carpet.

 Minimum clearance to combustible materials should not be less than 6" for single wall flue pipe.
 Note that this can be reduced if combustible materials are protected as per table VI of the National Fuel Gas Code or if Type B gas vent is used.
 (Follow the minimum clearances for the vent type.
-We recommend the use of Type B gas vent).
+We recommend the use of Type B gas vent.